Last Updated: 31st January, 2025

 As humans, all our actions stem from perceived desires.
 According to eminent American psychologist Abraham Maslow, human needs can be classified into self-actualization, esteem, belongingness, safety, and physiology.
 Indeed, in the case of B2C, these are the key drivers behind our purchase decisions as consumers.

 On the contrary, for B2B, the drivers are business goals’ driven.
 This difference in priorities between buyers in each case leads to distinct processes.
-Discussed below are the differences between these processes that eCommerce platforms need to consider.
+Discussed below are the key differences between these processes that eCommerce platforms need to consider.

 While it is easier to define the buyer in B2C interactions, B2B is complex and business interactions can be between two businesses anywhere across the value chain of a product.
 For instance, consider a scenario where a product reseller (like retailers), interacts with wholesalers, or in the case wherein a business procures a product for internal consumption.
 While both are B2B interactions, they will have different variables at play.
 This is also one of the reasons why B2B eCommerce platforms have to be more dynamic than B2C – and they have to incorporate varying requirements.